 Single dose toxicity studies in rats were conducted using Mirenat-N, ethyl lauroyl arginate and LAS as test articles.
 For Mirenat-N, administered by oral gavage at an effective ethyl lauroyl arginate dose of 500 mg/kg bw, there were no deaths and treatment-related clinical signs were confined to transient piloerection.
 Body weight gain was normal and no abnormalities were evident in any of the animals at necropsy on day 15.
 For ethyl lauroyl arginate, administered by oral gavage at a dose of 2000 mg/kg bw, there were also no deaths.
 Treatment-related clinical signs consisted of piloerection, increased salivation, unsteady gait and hunched posture.
 All clinical signs of toxicity had resolved by day 3 or 4.
 All animals achieved satisfactory weight gain and no abnormalities were evident in any of the animals at necropsy on day 15.
 The metabolite LAS, also administered at a dose of 2000 mg/kg bw by oral gavage, exhibited lower acute toxicity than ethyl lauroyl arginate as indicated by an absence of clinical signs of toxicity.
 There were no deaths, body weight gain was normal and no macroscopic alterations were observed at necropsy 15 days after dosing.

-While of limited relevance for a food additive, a dermal irritation study in rabbits showed that ethyl lauroyl arginate applied as an aqueous paste caused slight to well-defined erythema followed by desquamation of the treated skin.
+In a dermal study in rabbits, ethyl lauroyl arginate applied as an aqueous paste caused slight to well-defined erythema followed by desquamation of the treated skin.
 There was no indication of a systemic effect of treatment.